-31.1 The granting of credit is not automatic, and the applicant will be required to apply for credit in recognition of prior learning at the time of application, within six months of course commencement or within six months of the completion of the priorlearning.
+- 31.1 The granting of credit is not automatic, and the applicant will be required to apply for credit in recognition of prior learning at the time of application, within six months of course commencement or within six months of the completion of the prior learning. - 31.2 Assessment of individual applications must:

-- 31.2 Assessment of individual applications must: - a) determine the extent to which the applicant's previous learning is equivalent to the learning outcomes of the course to which they have been admitted; - b) be undertaken by University academic or teaching staff with expertise in the discipline, content or skills area, as well as knowledge of and expertise in recognition of prior learning assessment; and - c) be recorded and advised to the applicant in a timely manner. - 31.3 Credit is to be approved by the Executive Dean of the relevant College: - a) on any conditions the Executive Dean considers appropriate; - b) within any guidelines approved by Academic Senate; and - c) with full regard to the course level learning outcomes. - 31.4 Formal articulation arrangements must be approved by Academic Senate.
+- a) determine the extent to which the applicant's previous learning is equivalent to the learning outcomes of the course to which they have been admitted; - b) be undertaken by University academic or teaching staff with expertise in the discipline, content or skills area, as well as knowledge of and expertise in recognition of prior learning assessment; and - c) be recorded and advised to the applicant in a timely manner. - 31.3 Credit is to be approved by the Executive Dean of the relevant College: - a) on any conditions the Executive Dean considers appropriate; - b) within any guidelines approved by Academic Senate; and - c) with full regard to the course level learning outcomes. - 31.4 Formal articulation arrangements are to be approved by the nominated academic delegate in accordance with the Academic Delegations Ordinance.
+The nominated academic delegate is listed in the Academic Delegations Ordinance Schedule of Academic Delegations.